codesoap/jirae/README.md

-`jirae` is a small tool, that allows you to edit Jira comments with your favorite editor.
+`jirae` is a small tool, that allows you to edit Jira comments and issue descriptions with your favorite editor.
 It has been created, because Atlassian started to force its users to use their hideous WYSIWYG editor.
 It is a workaround for [JRACLOUD-72631](https://jira.atlassian.com/browse/JRACLOUD-72631).

 Note, that you must use the "old syntax" of Jira, not